 A network of retail investors then started buying massive amounts of Gamestop shares, pushing the stock up from $4 to an intraday high of $483.
-Since then, Robinhood, a trading platform that offers commission-free stock trading, and which is funded by big hedge funds, prevented new purchases of Gamestop shares.
+Since then, Robinhood, a trading platform that offers commission-free stock trading funded by big hedge funds, prevented new purchases of Gamestop shares.
 In the days after, the stock came crashing down to $52.

-Even if we sold Gamestop in 2017, we still had a position in Bed, Bath and Beyond.
-Our portfolio was never able to beat the market on a consistent basis, but it has recovered in 2020.
+Even if we sold Gamestop in 2017, we still had a position in Bed, Bath, and Beyond.
+Our portfolio was never able to beat the market consistently, but it recovered in 2020.
 In 2021, it has a YTD return of 21.5%.
 The S&P500 is only up 4.3% so far, bringing alpha to 17.2!
 Let’s hope that these recent events motivate other ‘roaring kitties’ to promote fundamentally undervalued stocks.

 This month, we discovered a firm that helps companies conserve energy and water.